uicm-mas/uicm-mas.github.io/_posts/2018-11-10-UICM-Abstract.markdown

 ﻿---
 layout: post
-title:  "An Unified Intelligence-Communication Model for Multi-Agent System: Overview and Case Studies -- Abstract"
+title:  "An Unified Intelligence-Communication Model for Multi-Agent System: Overview and Case Studies -- Abstract and Outline of the Paper"
 date:   2018-11-09 16:10:16 +0800
 categories: Open-Access Research Paper
 ---